estuary/flow/site/docs/reference/Connectors/materialization-connectors/mongodb.md

 You'll need:

-* Credentials for connecting to your MongoDB instance and database
+* Credentials for connecting to your MongoDB instance and database.

-* Read and write access to your MongoDB database and desired collections, see [Role-Based Access Control](https://www.mongodb.com/docs/manual/core/authorization/) for more information.
+* Read and write access to your MongoDB database and desired collections.
+See [Role-Based Access Control](https://www.mongodb.com/docs/manual/core/authorization/) for more information.

-* If you are using MongoDB Atlas, or your MongoDB provider requires whitelisting of IPs, you need to whitelist Estuary's IP `34.121.207.128`.
+* If you are using MongoDB Atlas, or your MongoDB provider requires whitelisting of IPs, you need to whitelist Estuary's IP: `34.121.207.128`.

 ## Configuration